-While fences are a sure-fire way to keep things private, consider going lush with your greenery when choosing garden ideas for privacy to create a more natural-looking private divide.
+While fences are a sure-fire way to keep things private, consider going lush with your greenery when choosing garden screening ideas to create a more natural-looking private divide.

 Not every backyard has the square footage for extensive landscaping but there are plenty of ingenious small back yard landscaping ideas for every size of space.

-To maximize space, add height to a garden through vertical elements, which could range from trellises covered in climbing plants to imposing retaining walls.
+To maximize space, add height to a garden through vertical garden ideas, which could range from trellis ideas covered in climbing plants to imposing living wall ideas.